RustyPyGuy/algorithm-learning-collection/README.md

 # License
 *I believe in strong open source licenses, even for small projects like this.*

-The Image Clock, a python clock that displays artwork to tell the time, and its component and supporting files (analog timepiece, file parser, and others) Copyright (C) 2021 github user: RustyPyGuy
+The Algorithm learning collection, a set of basic algorithms for improving programming skills and understanding of computer science principles, Copyright (C) 2021 github user: RustyPyGuy

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by